mozilla/skywriter/docs/pluginguide/template.html.markdown

 ---
-title: Bespin Developer's Guide
+title: Skywriter Developer's Guide
 subtitle: Template Engine
 layout: default
 ---

-Using The Bespin Template Engine
+Using The Skywriter Template Engine
 ================================

 The template engine is designed to be all the things that everyone always claims